TACC/containers_at_tacc/docs/containerize-your-code/share_your_image.rst

 Leaving all the defaults selected will cause this Docker image to rebuild every time you push code to the master branch of your GitHub repo.
-For this example, set the build to tlso rigger whenever a new release is tagged:
+For this example, set the build to to trigger whenever a new release is tagged:

 .. image:: ./docker-git-integration.png
    :width: 800